-The course will be composed of 4 College Board and teacher graded components and assessments:
+The course will be composed of 2 College Board and teacher graded components and assessments:

-- 1) Intensive skill-building and practice,
+- 1) Intensive skill-building and practice

-- 2) AP Task 1: Group task and presentation,
+- 2) AP Task 1: Academic Paper

-- 3) AP Task 2: Individual research-based essay and presentation, and
+- 3) AP Task 2: Individual Presentation and Oral Defense

-- 4) AP Task 3: The end-of-course exam.

 Attached, you will find a tentative list of major works for the year, classroom procedures and rules, class and school policies regarding attendance, as well as an outline of consequences and grades.
 Feel free to contact me using the information below if you have any questions.

 Please review this letter with your student, and sign and return the last page.